Whatcom Symphony – Four Decades of Excellence

 With enthusiastic community support, the Orchestra continued to perform, first as the Whatcom Community Orchestra (under the baton of Frank Nielsen), and eventually as the Whatcom Symphony Orchestra with Nicholas Bussard conducting.

-In 1991, the WSO became the resident orchestra of the historic Mount Baker Theatre in downtown Bellingham.
+In 1991, the WSO began performing in the historic Mount Baker Theatre in downtown Bellingham.
 “Oh, when we moved into the Theatre, everything really changed,” said violinist Jane Lund.
 “After years of wandering from auditorium to auditorium, we finally had our very own home!”

 Today, the WSO is comprised of over 80 volunteer musicians, including local music teachers, active and retired professional musicians, and talented community members from all backgrounds.
-The orchestra performs seven concerts annually at the Mount Baker Theatre, as well as performing a free family concert and providing many educational programs throughout Whatcom County.
+The orchestra performs six concerts annually at the Mount Baker Theatre, as well as providing many educational programs throughout Whatcom County.

 Our Board, Staff, Musicians & Supporters

 A native of Israel, Yaniv Attar is the 1st prize winner of the Duna Szimfonikus Conducting Competition Budapest, and the recipient of the 2010/2012 & 2014 Georg Solti Foundation US Award and the 2009 Bruno Walter Memorial Foundation Award.
-Attar is the newly appointed Music Director of the Pennsylvania Centre Orchestra, and Music Director of the Whatcom Symphony Orchestra in Bellingham.
-Highlights of past seasons included collaborations with artists such as Tine Thing Helseth, Sharon Isbin, Johannes Moser and Gil Shaham.
+Attar is the Music Director of the Pennsylvania Chamber Orchestra, and Music Director of the Whatcom Symphony Orchestra in Bellingham.
+Highlights of past seasons included collaborations with artists such as Alesio Bax, James Ehnes, Tine Thing Helseth, Sharon Isbin, Alex Klein, Jennifer Koh, Johannes Moser and Gil Shaham.
 Attar was also one of 10 conductors from around the world who were invited to INTERACTION, and conducted an orchestra composed of all of Germany’s top orchestras, including the Berliner Philharmoniker, Konzerthaus Orchestra, German Symphony Orchestra, and the Radio Symphony Orchestra Berlin.
-Most recently, Attar completed his two years residency as the Assistant Conductor of the Alabama Symphony Orchestra, where he conducted nearly 100 performances, and worked extensively with Maestro Justin Brown.
+Prior to his current music directorships, Attar completed his two years residency as the Assistant Conductor of the Alabama Symphony Orchestra, where he conducted nearly 100 performances, and worked extensively with Maestro Justin Brown.

 Attar is also an accomplished classical guitarist.
 He has studied under Irit Even-Tov, Charles Ramirez and Sharon Isbin, for whom he served as teaching assistant at the Aspen Music Festival from 2003 to 2005.
 Attar was the first guitarist to win the Aviv Competition Prize in Israel and the Concerto Competition at the Juilliard School.
 Attar plays a 2014 Dake Traphagen Guitar.
 His studies have been generously supported by the America and Canada Israel Cultural Foundations, The Williamson Foundation for Music, Ronen Foundation, The Olga Forrai Foundation New York, the Morris and Beverly Baker Foundation, AVI Fellowships Switzerland, the Rislov Foundation, and the ISEF Foundation.